 Workplace morale also goes a long way in ensuring employee retention.
 Low morale often occurs when employees feel overlooked or undervalued; catering to their comfort helps to ensure that this doesn’t happen.

-As you can imagine, the comfier an employee feels in a role, the happier they will be.
+As you can imagine, the comfier employees feel in a role, the happier they will be.
 This should be one of the main priorities that you have as a manager.
 You can create team-building exercises and tasks that could help with building up levels of morale.

 As mentioned earlier, you could also look to complete surveys to find out how to increase morale levels.
 It may be related to the quality of work they do or even the quantity.
 Ask them what could help.
 It may sound obvious to say, but money is also a great motivator.